0xVector/envoy-cache-ext/README.md

 and multi-threading approach.
 **How I solved it:** I asked a set of questions, which cleared it up and nudged me towards making the key design choices.

-### Time spent
+### Timeframe

-I first spent multiple weeks doing light research couple hours a week, unsure how to approach the task correctly.
+I first spent multiple weeks doing light research occasionally, unsure how to approach the task correctly.
 I got to know the basics of Envoy, set it up and drafted some planned implementation.
 When I started implementing the cache, I created most of the code over 2-3 days.
 Then I wrote the tests and debugged it over around 1 day.